RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How Sandboxing Works

-1. Isolation: The attachment is executed in a controlled, isolated environment.
-2. Behavior Analysis: The sandbox monitors the attachment’s behavior for any signs of malicious activity.
-3. Verdict: Based on the analysis, the attachment is either flagged as safe or malicious.
+i).
+Isolation: The attachment is executed in a controlled, isolated environment. ii) Behavior Analysis: The sandbox monitors the attachment’s behavior for any signs of malicious activity. iii) Verdict: Based on the analysis, the attachment is either flagged as safe or malicious.

 ### Utilizing Attachment and URL Scanning Services